-The program for the Wallis Annenberg Center for the Performing Arts [the Wallis] was to transform the Historic Post Office Site into a cultural center for the performing arts including, the 500 seat Goldsmith Theatre, the 120 seat Lovelace Studio Theatre, an education wing, administrative offices, café, gift shop, sculpture garden, education court and a state of the art performing arts support spaces.
+The program for the Wallis Annenberg Center for the Performing Arts [the Wallis] designed by Studio Pali Fekete architects, was to transform the Historic Post Office Site into a cultural center for the performing arts including, the 500 seat Goldsmith Theatre, the 120 seat Lovelace Studio Theatre, an education wing, administrative offices, café, gift shop, sculpture garden, education court and a state of the art performing arts support spaces.

 It was our contention to re-utilize the historic post office without major alterations by inserting the ancillary programmatic elements within it and building an annex to house the new 500 seat Goldsmith Theatre.

-This resulted in a better use of space and a better site utilization.
+This resulted in a better use of space and a better site utilizationfor the Wallis Annenberg center for the performing arts.
 Furthermore, it required fewer modifications to the historic aspects of the original historic post office.
 This concept enabled us to fully restore the major elements of the post office’s historic fabric utilizing the Secretary of Interior Standards while maintaining eligibility and historic tax credit status.

 Architects: Studio Pali Fekete architects

 Acoustic Consultant: Jaffe Holden Acoustics

 Lighting: HLB Lighting